 The Atlanta Jewish Film Festival is a nonprofit organization, supported by corporate, foundation, government and individual sponsors.
 AJFF is also recipient of a grant from the Academy of Motion Picture Arts and Sciences, which aims to cultivate future filmmakers from nontraditional backgrounds and promote motion pictures as an art form.

 It is a pleasure and a privilege for AJFF to consider your submission for the 2022 AJFF.
 We look forward to receiving your application and screener no later than Friday, November 5, 2021.
 Additional information is available at ajff.org.

 AJFF is open to U.S. and international entries.
 English language or English subtitles only.
 Submission materials will not be returned.
 To qualify for consideration, all submissions must have some cultural or historical relevance to the Jewish experience or life in Israel.
 Industrial and instructional works are not eligible.

 AJFF retains sole discretion to accept or decline submissions for any reason.
 Submission of a film does not guarantee exhibition in the festival.
 The decision of the AJFF Film Evaluation Committee is final.

 AJFF will consider all films regardless of any prior or pending commercial, theatrical or television play.
 However, preference is given to those entries that have not been viewed previously within the Atlanta market.
-Selected film entries will be directly notified at least two months prior to the festival.
+Applicants for selected film entries will be directly notified at least two months prior to the festival.
 Declined applicants will be notified by email following the decision of the AJFF Film Evaluation Committee.